vmoore12/python-practice/Readme.md

 # Python WooCommerce API Practice

-This repository is compiled of several
+  This repository is compiled of several automation scripts to refresh and improve basic skills learned in backend automation testing.